jcolag/uManage/README.md

 Glib provides its "key-value file parser" to manage the configuration file.

     sudo apt-get install libglib2.0-dev

+The graphical interface is handled with GTK+.

+    sudo apt-get install libgtk-3-dev

+The application menu also uses the Application Indicator library.

+    sudo apt-get install appindicator-dev

 More to come as the application advances, but this should be a good start.